El-khamisi/whatsapp-web.js/README.md

-# eT3Task-Backend
+# whatsapp-web - Backend

 ## Description
-A Backend Server ( based on `node.js` and `express` framework) using `mongoDB` as a database provider and `mongoose` as ODM.
+A real-time Server ( based on `node.js`, `express` framework, and `socket.io`) using `mongoDB` to store users data.
-The webstie  has the ability to register new users using `JWT token` with different roles.
+The application provides the ability to build users' profiles and interact in real-time with `socket.io` to send whatsapp messages, notify when receiving messages, and customize auto-replies.

 ## Features
-* Authenticate and authorize users by `JWT token` and initialize `express-session` for each user.
+* Authenticate and authorize users by `JWT Bearer token` and initialize `express-session` for each user.
+* Use `socket.io` to interact with whatsapp.
+* Have `async API` documentation for `socket.io` events.
 * Store data in `mongodb` using the `mongoose` ODM.
-* Authenticate the token by `Bearer token`
 * Upload the media by `Multer` middleware and store them on `Cloudinary`.

 ## Installing